 Biryani is a medley of rice, vegetables (or meat) & spices and it is a popular rice dish in India, Srilanka, Pakistan, Afghanistan, and other countries in south Asia & central Asia.
 Traditionally biryani is cooked over hot coal in a sealed cooking pot allowing the aroma of spices permeated into the vegetables & rice (this method of cooking in low heat is known as “Dum” process).
-But nowadays we can cook biryani using slow cooker, or bake in the oven or as shown in this post.
+But nowadays we can cook biryani using slow cooker, or bake in the oven or as shown here.

-Although I like both pressure-cooked biryani & dum biryani equally, I am so exhilarated to find every grain of Basmati rice nicely puffed out during dum process.
-I never miss to add paneer (cottage cheese) in dum biryani as paneer can be enjoyed at its best form in terms of texture, flavor & taste.
+Although I like both pressure-cooked biryani & dum biryani equally, I feel so exhilarated to find every grain of Basmati rice nicely puffed out during dum process.
+I never miss to include paneer (cottage cheese) in dum biryani as paneer can be enjoyed at its best in terms of texture, flavor & aroma.

 Now the recipe for paneer dum biryani is as below:

 - Any neutral oil – 1/3 cup

 - Bay leaf – 1 No.